USask Assessment Conference

 Conference Overview

-Thurs, April 30 - Conference Day (in person)
+Thurs, April 30 - Conference Day (In person only)

-On Thurs, April 30th, our in-person event features informative sessions and active discussions led by the USask Assessment Champions (USask instructors/staff) and a team of experts from the Gwenna Moss Centre.
+On Thursday, April 30th, our in-person event features informative sessions and active discussions led by the USask Assessment Champions (USask instructors/staff) and a team of experts from the Gwenna Moss Centre.
 This day is aimed for us to explore common challenges, surface effective approaches, and share practical insights drawn from assessment work currently underway across USask.
+Lunch and coffee breaks will be provided during the day.

 Through this opportunity to connect with our colleagues, we will,